michael-langaman/fntsylu/README.md

    recipientEmail = "" # Insert the email you want to be notified (your personal email)
    // rest of the code //
 ```
+Next, you'll need to know your league ID and team ID in order to enter the command to run the script.

+Here's an example of correct command:
+ > python fntsylu.py 7609 18

-Then go to your command line and change directory to said folder.
-Then type the following:
+'7609' is the ID of the league that I want to enter.
+'18' is the team ID.
+You can find your league and team ID by reading the url of the homepage of your fantasy league.
+Once you find your league and team IDs, go to your command line and change directory to the fntsylu folder, then type the following:
- > python fntsylu.py 'Insert league ID' 'Insert team id'
+ > python fntsylu.py 'Insert your league ID here' 'Insert your team ID here'

 Chrome should open up and the script should be setting your lineup.